-Max Schrems

-Chairperson, noyb.eu
+Max Schrems Chairperson, noyb.eu

-→ We intend to update this paper over the next days and weeks.
-Please check for the latest version of this paper on noyb.eu.
+- → We intend to update this paper over the next days and weeks.
+Please check for the latest version of this paper on novb.eu. - → Major changes compared to version 0.2 of this document are indicated by a pink line → on the right edge of each paragraph.